This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “It was in a crowd and only for a second.
 I don’t see how you can be so sure.
 We’re digging up a grave over a glimpse.
 You’re obsessed Ray.”

 “Like hell I am!
-I’m 100 percent certain it was him.
+I’m one hundred percent certain it was him.
 And there was always something not right about his death.
 I mean he was only thirty-five and never sick while we knew him.
 Suddenly, he’s dead of some heart ailment I’ve never heard of.
 Bullshit.”

 “Will you guys stop fighting and keep it down,” whispered Jim.
 “The last thing we need to do is draw attention to ourselves.
 Some cemeteries have security now you know?”